October 11, 2020

-Such scenes are disappearing along with artisanal fishers like Vélez, who fear the erosion of a craft passed down for generations.
+Such scenes are disappearing along with artisanal fishermen like Vélez, who fear the erosion of a craft passed down for generations.

 Coraly Cruz Mejías, GPJ Puerto Rico

-Puerto Rican fishers brought in 1.75 million pounds of fish in 2017, about a quarter less than two years earlier, according to a 2018 report by Puerto Rico’s Department of Natural and Environmental Resources.
+Puerto Rican fishermen brought in 1.75 million pounds of fish in 2017, about a quarter less than two years earlier, according to a 2018 report by Puerto Rico’s Department of Natural and Environmental Resources.

-Fishermen saw the changes firsthand after Hurricane Maria, Vélez and other fishers say, because the bottom of the sea was “turned upside down” and marine plants were covered in sand.
+Fishermen saw the changes firsthand after Hurricane Maria, Vélez and others in the industry say, because the bottom of the sea was “turned upside down” and marine plants were covered in sand.
 Many species died.

-Coral reefs, the prime hunting ground for artisanal fishers, are especially susceptible.
-Rising ocean temperatures affect the reefs, says René Esteves Amador, marine extension director of the University of Puerto Rico’s Sea Grant College Program, and then bleaching occurs.
+Coral reefs, the prime hunting ground for artisanal fishermen, are especially susceptible.
+Rising ocean temperatures affect the reefs, says René Esteves Amador, marine extension director of the University of Puerto Rico’s Sea Grant College Program, and then so-called bleaching occurs.
 The increased temperatures stress the coral and cause it to expel a microscopic algae called zooxanthellae.
 This causes the coral to turn white and makes it more vulnerable.

 Coraly Cruz Mejías, GPJ Puerto Rico